Duchy of Amalfi: Importance

 After the Amalfitans broke free of Lombard control they did not return to Neapolitan control but instead stated their independence.
 After 839 Amalfi was an independent entity and created a strong maritime presence.
 Amalfi had strong economic ties with both the Byzantine Empire and the Fatimid Caliphate.
 The Amalfitans had a permanent and important presence in Constantinople during the 10th and 11th centuries.
 Amalfitans also created Latin Christian outposts in the Levant around 1040 and hostels for Christian pilgrims in Jerusalem and Antioch.
 During the 10th and 11th centuries Amalfi was dominating trade and commerce with North Africa and the Levant, and one of the major exports from Amalfi during the Middle Ages was the chestnut.

 The legacy of the Duchy of Amalfi

 While the Duchy of Amalfi never regained its independence after 1137, the city of Amalfi was still important to maritime trade for the next 200 years, until 1343, when an earthquake and a storm destroyed most of its harbor.
 The most important contribution Amalfi made during those 200 years was probably the perfection of the modern-day box compass.
-Between 1295 and 1302, Flavio Gioia turned the compass from a needle floating in water to what we use today, a round box with a compass card that rotates 360 degrees attached to a magnetic element.
+Between 1295 and 1302, Flavio Gioia converted the compass from a needle floating in water to what we use today, a round box with a compass card that rotates 360 degrees attached to a magnetic element.

+The Knights Hospitaller, a Catholic military order that was active during and after the Crusades, was founded by Benedictine monks from Amalfi and used the duchy's eight-pointed cross as one of its symbols.
+It is believed that the symbol originated in the Byzantine Empire in the 6th century before being used in Amalfi.
+When the Knights Hospitaller moved to Malta in the 16th century it became known as the Maltese cross, and is still used today by the Sovereign Military Order of Malta.